 Scottish scenery is indeed beautiful, but it’s not the only thing to look forward to on your couple’s break.
 The allure of Scotland’s landscapes is matched only by the charm of its towns and cities.

-Arguably the most romantic town of all is Edinburgh.
+Arguably the most romantic city of all is Edinburgh.
 Visit the Scottish capital and you’ll soon discover why both its Old and New Towns have UNESCO World Heritage status.
 No doubt you’ll fall for the captivating mix of medieval and Georgian architecture as you stroll through the warren of cobbled lanes.

 On your romantic trip for two, why not explore Edinburgh Castle, the Royal Mile and Holyrood Palace?
 Perhaps you’d like to attend the famous Fringe festival in August.
 You could also pop into the shops, museums and cafés of this addictive and captivating city.

 Beyond the capital

 Edinburgh is just the start of the story though.
 You could also visit St Andrews, the “home of golf”, or enjoy the world-class music scene of Glasgow, Scotland’s largest city.
-Or discover the picturesque town of Falkland, and Stirling – home to the majestic Stirling Castle and William Wallace Monument.
+Or discover the picturesque towns of Falkland, and Stirling – home to the majestic Stirling Castle and William Wallace Monument.

 - Visit Scotland’s charming towns on these romantic trips to Scotland

 6. Intriguing heritage and mythology

 You can’t help but feel like there’s something in the air in Scotland.
-Perhaps it’s to do with the Celtic heritage, chequered history, or the myths and legends that shroud this intriguing land.
+Perhaps it’s to do with the Celtic heritage, turbulent history, or the myths and legends that shroud this intriguing land.

 On your romantic getaway, you could venture to Scottish castles to see majestic relics of the nation’s past.
 We’ve already mentioned Edinburgh Castle and Stirling Castle, two of the most impressive fortresses in Scotland, but there are many more to visit all over the country.